kran27/GodOfWar/README.md

 # God of War: Betrayal Decompilation Project

+## TO AVOID ISSUES, PLAY IN 352x416, DYNAMIC RESOLUTION IS NOT FULLY IMPLEMENTED

-This project aims to decompile the mobile game God of War: Betrayal, which was released in 2007 for Java-enabled mobile phones.
+This project aims to decompile and update the mobile game God of War: Betrayal, which was released in 2007 for Java-enabled mobile phones.
 The game was developed by Javaground and published by Sony Pictures Mobile.

 ## Project Overview